Works and Performance

 SHE SINGS ME HOME

+It was part of the Page to Stage Festival at the Kennedy Center in November 2020.
 The musical then had a successful concert at NYC's own The Green Room 42 on February 6, 2023, as well as a full workshop at Round House Theatre in Bethesda, MD as part of their 2nd Annual National Capital New Play Festival from May 1-6, 2023.
-Angela Ortiz and Chris Bulle-Goyri are the current arrangers of the musical.
+It was awarded a 2024 MAP Fund Grant and will have a developmental reading on February 3, 2025 at Caveat (21A Clinton Street, Manhattan, 10002).
+Please check out "Other Links" for a link to tickets!

 OTHER WORKS IN-DEVELOPMENT: